pombreda/lepl/doc-src/lexer.rst

 Lexer
 =====

 The use of LEPL's lexer is optional.
-In the preceding sections it has not been used.
+It has not been used in earlier chapters of this manual.
 However, for many applications it will both simplify the grammar and give a more efficient parser.

 Introduction